-Lush green as far as the eye can see and a huge expanse of water: Lake Edersee is located in the middle of Germany and is a real paradise for a long weekend.
+Lush greenery as far as the eye can see and a huge expanse of water: Lake Edersee is located in the middle of Germany and is a real paradise for excursions.

 Sometimes the good things are not so far away: In the middle of Germany hides a not so small excursion paradise, which convinced me with lots of green, sparkling clear water and warm hospitality in no time.
 In this article, you can find out what makes Lake Edersee so special, which sights you shouldn’t miss and why it’s worth taking a detour or even a short vacation here.